WORKING WITH ALBERTANS

 The Electoral Boundaries Commission provided its Interim Report to the Speaker of the Legislative Assembly of Alberta on October 27, 2025.
 You will be able to access the Interim Report here.
 You will be able view the proposed electoral divisions (maps) contained in the Interim Report here.

 The Commission will be holding another series of public meetings to hear feedback on the recommendations contained in its Interim Report in January 2026.
-The schedule of public meetings and registration information will be posted on November 24, 2025.
+The schedule can be viewed here, or you can register to present at a meeting here.

 SUBMIT